 BA (Hons) Architecture

-Prescription of the qualification shall be by reference to the programme specification, submitted with the application of 20 November 2016, for the University of Greenwich’s BA (Hons) Architecture.
-No change may be made to the title of any course or qualification or substantial change to the content so defined within that programme specification (allowing for a normal course development) without first obtaining the written permission of the Board.
+b.
+Prescription of the qualifications shall be by reference to the Programme Specifications – submitted as part of the application on 28 November 2019 for the Bachelor of Arts (Honours) Architecture (3 years, full-time) (Part 1); Master of Architecture (2 years, full-time) (Part 2) qualifications.
+No change may be made to the title of any qualification, or material change to the content so defined within a programme specification (allowing for normal course development) without first obtaining the written permission of the Board.

-The Institution will ensure that appropriate procedures will be maintained so that all students undertaking a prescribed qualification are fully informed of the extent of the application of that qualification to entitlement to registration as an architect in circumstances in which the student/candidate lacks a required antecedent qualification e.g. Part 2 without Part 1.
+d.
+The institution will ensure that appropriate procedures will be maintained so that all students undertaking the prescribed qualifications are fully informed of the extent of the application of that qualification to entitlement to registration as an architect in circumstances in which the student lacks a required antecedent qualification, e.g. Part 2 without Part 1.

-All students who had been awarded the qualification since the prescription of the qualification was last renewed had met all the Criteria;
+i.
+All students awarded the qualifications since the qualifications were prescribed or last renewed had met all the Criteria;

-the institution should be able to maintain its ability to ensure that all students awarded the qualification meet all the Criteria.
+iii.
+The institution’s future plans and commitment are such that the institution will maintain its ability to ensure that all students awarded the qualifications have met all the Criteria.